matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 **Manual image generation**

-- Alpine base image - They come with a pre-installed set of programs that are useful.
+- Alpine base image: They come with a pre-installed set of programs that are useful.
 - Docker commit.

 ```console